FIRST: FrontrunnIng Resilient Smart ConTracts: The Framework

+The conceptual idea behind \FIRST{} is to prevent Mallory (an attacker) from frontrunning Alice's transaction by ensuring that Mallory’s transaction cannot reach the smart contract before Alice's is posted.
+To achieve this, \FIRST{} requires every user interacting with a \FIRST{}-protected contract to compute a verifiable delay and wait independently for a predetermined time $t_1$ before submitting their transaction to the mempool.
+Importantly, \FIRST{} does not impose a global ordering or queue across users; each user's delay is enforced individually.
+This mechanism guarantees that no transaction becomes visible to adversaries until after the VDF commitment is fulfilled.

-Given that $t_2$ is difficult to predict, and a high $t_1$ is detrimental to the transaction throughput, what we do is empirically arrive at a ``reasonable'' value for $t_1$.
-By continuously monitoring the blockchain data, we identify the minimum miner tip value that would result in a high likelihood of all \first{} transactions waiting approximately $t_2$ time in the mempool.
-The $t_1$ wait time is then fixed for a given epoch higher than $t_2$, ensuring that a potential attack transaction will not be able to frontrun valid \first{} transactions.
-The $\dac$ obtains the value of $t_1$ via statistical analysis of the relation between the miner tip value of the transaction and transaction confirmation time by monitoring the Ethereum network continuously.
-Consequently, \FIRST{} recommends an optimal miner tip value that decreases the likelihood of transactions getting frontrun.
+The goal is to choose $t_1$ for a given time period/epoch, s.t. $t_1 >> t_2$, where $t_2$ is the expected wait time of the transaction of any Alice in the mempool before getting posted on the Blockchain.
+This ensures that, with high probability, Mallory cannot frontrun Alice's transaction that she sees in the mempool.
+The time $t_2$ depends on several dynamic factors, namely transaction gas price, priority fee, miner extractable value (MEV), and network congestion at the time of submission, which makes an exact assessment of $t_2$ difficult.
+Since the expected value of $t_2$ is the best can be done, there is a chance of $t_1$ being less than the actual waiting time for Alice's transactions.
+Given that $t_2$ is difficult to predict, and a high $t_1$ is detrimental to transaction throughput due to latency, what we do is empirically arrive at a ``reasonable'' value for $t_1$. \FIRST{} continuously monitors the blockchain data to identify the minimum priority fee value that would result in a high likelihood of all \first{} transactions waiting approximately $t_2$ time in the mempool.
+The $t_1$ wait time is then fixed for a given epoch (higher than $t_2$), ensuring that a potential attack transaction has very low probability to frontrun valid \first{} transactions.
+For our application of \first{} in Ethereum, we set this epoch to be the same as the default Ethereum epoch of 32 blocks.
+The $\dac$ obtains the value of $t_1$ via statistical analysis of the relation between the priority fee of the transaction and transaction confirmation time by monitoring the Ethereum network continuously.
+Consequently, \FIRST{} recommends an optimal priority fee that significantly decreases the likelihood of transactions getting frontrun.
 We detail how we perform such a statistical analysis in Section~\ref{implementation}.